WHAT WE DO

 THIS IS SOME OF WHAT WE DELIVER:

-- Education and research: Every year nearly 3,000 people take part in our training programmes and we estimate that over 50,000 people have received training in aspects of good end-of-life care and bereavement since we were established.
-We also fund pioneering research on end-of-life and palliative care issues across Ireland.
+- Education and Training: Every year nearly 2,500 people take part in our education and training programmes in aspects of good end-of-life care and bereavement.

-- Hospice Friendly Hospitals: This programme aims to improve end-of-life care in hospitals.
-The learning from this programme is now being applied in residential care settings for older people.
+- Hospice Friendly Hospitals and CEOL: This programme aims to improve end-of-life care in hospitals and is now being applied in residential care settings for older people through our CEOL programme.

 - Innovation in primary care and in people’s homes: We support developments in these settings so that better end-of- life care can be delivered everywhere and for everyone.